 Lime Paint itself has a matte finish however when it is applied with one of our Sealers the walls become wipeable.
 Voila!
 And you can easily apply the Sealer with the same brush you use for Lime Paint.
 Please see the sealer product page here for product information and application.

 The best part is that Lime Paint is mold and mildew resistant.
 It won't trap any mold or moisture.
 This makes Lime Paint the perfect coating for bathrooms, mudrooms, tub and sink surrounds, and powder rooms.
 After applying 2 coats of Lime Paint in one of our curated colors, complete the job with Sealer.
-You have the choice of Matte or Satin with our Sealers.
+NOTE: Allow the final coat of lime paint finish to dry at least 2 days before applying the sealer on top.

-Below, the master bath walls and ceiling have Lime Paint in color Sienna Yellow, and a coat of Satin Sealer.
+Below, the master bath walls and ceiling have Lime Paint with Sealer on top.
 Such a beautiful bath space :)